It’s official – so get out there and get stuck in. We’ve found some great ways you can volunteer and connect with the community

 Do you spend time on the coast?
 Why not get involved with the two minute beach clean movement?
 Pick up as much litter as possible in two minutes and take it to a bin – recycling what you can, of course.

-If you have any level of ability in knitting or sewing you could help the Special Care Baby Unit at North Devon District Hospital take care of poorly and premature babies by making comforters and other practical items.
+If you have any level of ability in knitting or sewing, you could help the Special Care Baby Unit at your local hospital take care of poorly and premature babies by making comforters and other practical items.

 Conserve our countryside